apache/trafficserver/doc/developer-guide/cache-architecture/data-structures.en.rst

       The number of volume blocks in the span.

-   .. member:: DiskVolBlock vol_info[1]
+   .. member:: DiskStripeBlock vol_info[1]

       A flexible array.
 The actual length of this array is :code:`num_diskvol_blks` and each element describes a span block.

-.. class:: DiskVolBlock
+.. class:: DiskStripeBlock

-   A description of a span stripe (Vol) block .
+   A description of a span stripe (Stripe) block .
 This is a serialized data structure.

    .. member:: uint64_t offset

-      Offset in the span of the start of the span stripe (Vol) block, in bytes.
+      Offset in the span of the start of the span stripe (Stripe) block, in bytes.

    .. member:: uint64_t len